obrie/retrokit/manual/romkit.md

 * pycurl
 * requests

-Additionally, if you're going to be processing game files, you will need to have the following system dependencies installed:
+Additionally, if you're going to be processing game files, you may need to have the following system dependencies installed:

 * zip